shikhirsingh/NLPStrWrangler4j/README.md

 String stemmed = NlpOperations.stem("His government is seeking to renegotiate the withdrawal deal agreed by his predecessor, Theresa May.");
 ```

-* Running examples
+**RUNNING EXAMPLES**

-You can find working examples in the test code located at /src/test/java/
+* You can find working examples in the test code located at /src/test/java/

 **LICENSE**
 * Apache 2.0